 They’re both valuable and expensive metals.
 Both are dense and weighty.
 Which one is right for you and your design?
 And why you might ask are the prices so different?

-Tripping Down Memory Lane with the Periodic Chart of Elements
+White Gold vs Platinum and the Periodic Chart of Elements

 Remember the periodic table of elements from high school science class?